Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work, we have searched for the brightest stellar streams in 30 fully cosmological magneto-hydrodynamical simulations of Milky-Way mass galaxies from the Auriga project.
 Our main goal was to quantify the number of halos with clear tidal streams as a function of limiting surface brightness, and to characterize the main properties of the brightest stellar stream progenitors (BSPs).
-These allowed us to link, for the first time using fully cosmological hydrodynamical simulations, a clear observable property -- the brightest stream surface brightness -- with the accretion history of Milky Way-like galaxies.
+The properties of the satellites within this mass range are reasonably well numerically converged at the considered resolution level.
+This allowed us to link, for the first time using fully cosmological hydrodynamical simulations, a clear observable property -- the brightest stream surface brightness -- with the accretion history of Milky Way-like galaxies.

 For each halo, we generated several surface brightness (SB) maps reaching different limiting surface brightness levels.
 Starting from the shallower SB map, we have searched for the first clear signature of a stellar stream.
 This was done iteratively, by increasing the limiting surface brightness of the maps at each step.
 To minimize the effects that dust and the Galactic cirrus would have on our detections, we have focused our analysis on the model r-band photometry.
+Considering other photometric bands does not affect our main results.
 To take into account the effect of different galaxy inclinations on the identification of the brightest streams as a function of $\mu_{\rm r}^{\rm lim}$, we have considered edge-on and face-on disc projections.
-To mimic the smoothing performed in observations to enhance diffuse structure and preserve image resolution, the distribution of stellar particles was assigned to bins of $1 \times 1$ kpc, and fluxes were integrated within each bin.
+To mimic the smoothing performed in observations to enhance diffuse structure and preserve image resolution, the distribution of stellar particles was assigned to bins of $2 \times 2$ kpc, and fluxes were integrated within each bin.